Towards control of opinion diversity by introducing zealots into a polarised social group: Control of Opinion Diversity

-where $D:=1-\lambda -\alpha \lambda z_0$.
+where $D:=1-\lambda -\lambda \alpha$.
 If $D>0$ then $z_1^\star>0$ and we can inject this quantity of users into the network.
 If $D\leq0$ however this becomes impossible as (\ref{s1star_backfire}) is then either undefined or negative.
 In this case, we find that

-is strictly positive, decreasing and converges towards 0 over $\mathbb{R}_{>0}$.
-Thus the larger $z_1$ the closer we get to the target heterogeneity, without ever reaching it.
-This means that the addition of 1-zealots entails the \emph{radicalisation} of too many users into 0-zealots for it to ever hope counterbalance the spread of opinion 0.

-Finally when we are limited in the number of zealots we can add to the network by $z_{\text{max}}$, we have the natural optimal values for $z_1$:
+is strictly positive and decreasing towards $((1+\alpha)^{-1}-\lambda)^2$ over $\mathbb{R}_{>0}$.
+Thus the larger $z_1$ the closer we get to the target diversity, up to a certain point.
+This means that the addition of 1-zealots entails the radicalisation of too many users into 0-zealots for it to ever counterbalance the spread of opinion 0.
+If we are limited in the number of zealots we can add to the network by $z_1^{\text{max}}$, we have the natural optimal values for $z_1$: